-So, what causes chafing, anyways?
-Experts explain it’s caused by skin rubbing against skin or skin rubbing against clothing.
+So, what causes chafing, anyway?
+Experts explain it's caused by skin rubbing against skin or skin rubbing against clothing.

-“Chafing can occur anywhere on the body, but the thighs, groin, underarms and nipples are particularly vulnerable,” said Hadley King, M.D., a board-certified dermatologist in New York City who specializes in medical and cosmetic dermatology.
+"Chafing can occur anywhere on the body, but the thighs, groin, underarms and nipples are particularly vulnerable", said Hadley King, MD, a board-certified dermatologist in New York City who specialises in medical and cosmetic dermatology.

 So, what helps with chafing?
 To prevent friction and skin chafing while running, King recommends:

 - Make smart clothing choices.
-Wearing well-fitting clothes made of moisture-wicking materials — generally synthetic fabrics such as polyester, nylon and micromodal — can help draw the sweat away from your skin.
-“And look for smooth seams to avoid rubbing,” she said.
+Wearing well-fitting clothes made from moisture-wicking materials—generally synthetic fabrics such as polyester, nylon and micromodal—can help draw the sweat away from your skin.
+"And look for smooth seams to avoid rubbing", she said.

 The key to prevent them is to reduce friction.
 You can do this a few ways:

 - Ditch cotton socks.
-Instead, opt for socks made of moisture-wicking fabrics such as nylon, polyester or merino wool.
-“Moisture weakens the skin, making it more vulnerable to the effects of friction,” Weiser said.
-“It can also increase slippage [in the sock], which can lead to other injuries as well.”
+Instead, opt for socks made from moisture-wicking fabrics such as nylon, polyester or merino wool.
+"Moisture weakens the skin, making it more vulnerable to the effects of friction", Weiser said.
+"It can also increase slippage [in the sock], which can lead to other injuries as well".

 - Use drying powder and/or lubrication.
 If your feet tend to get sweaty, apply foot-drying powder before putting on your socks, Weiser said.
 You can also apply petroleum jelly-based products to any hot spots where you notice rubbing to reduce friction and blister formation.